The Balance Sheet Trap Will Ruin Your Next Career Move

 Read Our Vetting Manifesto

 You negotiated the salary.
 You checked the Glassdoor reviews.
 But did you check the runway?
-In a volatile market, signing a contract without a financial audit is career malpractice.
+In a volatile market, signing an employment contract without a financial audit is career malpractice.

-In my decade in corporate risk analysis, I have seen hundreds of talented executives join “promising” companies, only to be laid off six months later because the cash flow was a mirage.
+I’ve watched hundreds of talented operators — from factory floor managers to C-suite executives — join “promising” companies, only to be laid off six months later because the cash flow was a mirage.
 They focused on the job description but ignored the balance sheet.

 Accepting a job offer is an investment decision.
-You are investing your most valuable asset—your time and reputation—into a single entity.
-Would you buy $150,000 of stock in a company without looking at its financials?
+You are allocating your most scarce asset — your time and market reputation — into a single entity.
+Would you buy $100,000 of stock in a company without looking at its financials?
 Of course not.
-Yet, candidates do exactly this every day.
+Yet, candidates do exactly this every single day.

-Before you sign, you must perform your own Due Diligence.
-Here is the comprehensive protocol to audit your future employer.
+Before you sign, you must run the audit.
+Here is the baseline framework to financially and legally stress-test your future employer.

 Surface Level Vs. Reality: Most Candidates Focus Only On The Offer Letter.
 The Real Danger Lies Deep In The Company’S Balance Sheet Beneath The Surface.

-If you are joining a Series B or C startup, “profit” is irrelevant, but “runway” is life or death.
+If you’re joining a venture-backed startup, “profit” is often irrelevant, but “runway” is life or death.
 The most dangerous time to join a startup is right before they need to raise a round in a bear market.

-During your interview with the Founders or CFO, you need to ask precise, uncomfortable questions.
-Do not accept vague optimism.
+During your interview with the founders or the CFO, you need to ask precise, uncomfortable questions.
+Don’t accept vague optimism.

 The Question The Green Flag Answer The Red Flag Answer